 The Maldives need no introduction for the superb diving and snorkelling opportunities they offer and the islands boast the most amazing palm fringed beaches for those looking to relax after their safaris in Sri Lanka and India.

-The Maldives has some of the best diving on the globe the many Atolls offer something for everyone - from small and simple three star islands you can wallk around in minutes and where the emphasis of activities is enjoying the sea and beach to larger, all inclusive islands with a choice of international dining venues and bars and activities available throughout the day.
+The Maldives has some of the best diving on the globe the many Atolls offer something for everyone - from small and simple three star islands you can walk around in minutes and where the emphasis of activities is enjoying the sea and beach to larger, all-inclusive islands with a choice of international dining venues and bars and activities available throughout the day.

 When under water you are likely to see a stunning variety of schooling fish - parrot fish, black sturgeon fish and rainbow runners alongside oriental sweetlips.
-It is possible to see green and hawksbill turtles, palegis such as grey, black tipped and white tipped reef sharks many rays including feathertail and eagle rays - and of course manta rays.
-Watch in absolute wonder as manta rays queue an cleaning stations - giliding gracefully around and above you.
-Whalesharks can be encountered along the south east rim of the Ari Atoll.
+It is possible to see green and hawksbill turtles, palagis such as grey, black tipped and white tipped reef sharks many rays including feathertail and eagle rays - and of course manta rays.
+Watch in absolute wonder as manta rays queue a cleaning stations - gilding gracefully around and above you.
+Whale sharks can be encountered along the south east rim of the Ari Atoll.

 We have personally stayed and dived on the following islands in the Maldives and would be happy to advise you on which island to stay on after your safari.
 We can book any island or resort in the Maldives.

 The southwest monsoon is May to November - for best water clarity head to the west of an atoll

 The northeast monsoon is from December to April - head to the east of an atoll for best water clarity